Klintsy: History

-During World War II the city was occupied by German troops August 20, 1941 to September 25, 1943.
+During World War II the town was occupied by German troops from August 20, 1941 to September 25, 1943.
 Consequently, the Jewish population, which constituted about one-fifth of the population at the start of the 20th century, was massacred.
 More than 3000 Jews were murdered by a mobile squad of Einsatzgruppen in the outskirts of the village.
+The Germans operated the Dulag 121 transit prisoner-of-war camp in the town.

 The city was moderately affected by fallout from the Chernobyl accident in 1986.

+During the Russian invasion of Ukraine, a Ukrainian drone strike caused a fire that affected four large storage tanks at an oil depot 60 km from the Ukrainian border, collectively holding 6000 m3 of oil.

 Culture

 A famous native of Klintsy is Evgeny Belyaev (1926–1994) of the Alexandrov Ensemble.
 A children's music school in Klintsy is named after him, and a bust of him has been placed in the town.
 It is also the birthplace of the artist Jacob Kramer, who later emigrated to England to escape anti-semitic persecution.